 Are you ready to experience delicious Korean barbecue lettuce wraps?

-- 2 tbsp peanut oil (or other high-heat oil)
+- 2 tablespoon peanut oil or other high-heat oil

 - Prep vegetables for cooking.
 Peel and slice onion.
 Stem, core, and slice peppers.
 Carefully tear leaves from lettuce.
 Rinse carefully and place on paper towels to dry.